-Student employees are a valuable part of our campus community and their contributions help the College to achieve its overall mission.
-Student employment is also an integral part of many individuals' total financial package at Whitman.
-As such, it is our goal to provide consistent and useful
+Student employees are a valuable part of our campus community, and your contributions help the College achieve our overall mission.
+Student employment is also an integral part of many students' financial aid packages at Whitman.
+As such, it is our goal to provide resources that prioritize the employment of students with a work award.